dkopi/clipcap-evolved/blogpost.md

 ## Individual Contribution

 Dawid Kopiczko:
-- design of architectures and approaches used
+- Design of architectures and approaches used
-- implementation of training pipeline
+- Implementation of training pipeline, including dataset loading and processing, checkpointing, logging metrics with wandb
-- implementation of baseline architectures
+- Implementation of baseline architectures
-- implementation of unpooled clip representations approach
+- Implementation of unpooled clip representations approach
-- adaptation of initial generation algorithm into pipeline
+- Adaptation of initial generation algorithm into pipeline
-- preparing slurm environment
+- Preparing slurm environment
-- determining and running experiments
+- Determining and running experiments
-- adapting nocaps dataset generation into pipeline and optimization
+- Adapting nocaps dataset generation into pipeline and optimization
-- implementation of script preparing coco dataset
+- Implementation of script preparing coco dataset with Karpathy split
+- Implementation of evaluation algorithm for coco dataset
-- evaluation on coco + utilities like storing captions for evalai benchmark
+- Implemented utilities including storing captions for evalai benchmark
+- Exploring different approaches and methods not included in the final work/report:
+    - unpooled representations without projection, with fine-tuning of language model
+    - use of different CLIP models, cosine scheduler
+    - gradient clipping, MLP with dropout, more hidden layers, and different activations
+    - flattened unpooled CLIP representations
-- writing blogpost
+- Writing blogpost

 Tom Pelletreau-Duris:

 - Comparative analysis of datasets
 - Comparative analysis of metrics
-- Implementation of nocaps dataset into pipeline and optimization
+- Implementation of nocaps dataset into pipeline
-- Reformating annoations json files
+- Reformating annotations json files
 - Second pipeline with LIZA cluster (unfinished)
 - Standardisation of the qualitative evaluation
 - Comparative analysis of quantiative and qualitative evaluations
+- Writing blogpost
+- Nocaps results and tables
+- Qualitative results and tables

+Abishek Thamma:

+- Understanding scope of PEFT approaches, and feasibility of application of LoRA
+- Implementation of LoRA to different architectures
+- Identification of best hyperparameters for LoRA from literature
+- Implemention of parallelisation to caption generation pipeline component
+- Collation of final results and creating a consolidated raw data asset for coco dataset
+    - Combining results from wandb datasources, formatting and tagging across categories
+- Reformatting nocaps results and creation of data asset
+- Writing blogpost
+    - Background and Key components
-- Results
+    - PEFT Approaches
+    - Quantitative results - tables and observations
-- Discussions
+-

-Abishek:

 Priyakshi:

-Dheeraj:
+- Comprehensive study on image captioning metrics
+- Implementation of evaluation for COCO
+- Comparative Visualization of results
+- Writing blogpost

+Dheeraj Varghese:

+- Aided the design of architectures and approaches used.
+- Implemented the integration of the FLAN-T5 models (both full and decoder only versions) into the ClipCap architecture.
+- Implemented the batched version of greedy-search caption generation for faster inference and evaluation.
+- Integration of the caption generation (during evaluation) with the wandb for analysis of generated captions.
+- Reproduced the original ClipCap results on the COCO dataset, and adapted the validation annotations to match their format.
+- Execution of the original ClipCap on the LISA cluster.
+- Designed the images for the implemented architectures.
+- Collaborated in the writing of the blog post covering various aspects, including the approaches and architectures used, description of the obtained results and more.